 Inbound Marketing is a marathon, not a sprint.

-Outbound marketing is more like a shotgun approach, you’re pushing this content out to every—whether they want to see it or not… Think of the technologies that have been invented in the past 10 years simply to help us opt-out of having to be subjected to outbound:
+Define Outbound Marketing- Outbound marketing is more like a shotgun approach, you’re pushing this content out to every—whether they want to see it or not… Think of the technologies that have been invented in the past 10 years simply to help us opt-out of having to be subjected to outbound calling:

 - DVR: Invented to skip commercials (85% of people fast forward through commercials).